-Register today to hear presentations by representatives of IP offices from around the world, who will discuss these trends and explain how some countries have succeeded in increasing the participation rate of women in their IP systems.
-Topics will include:
+This event included presentations by representatives of IP offices from around the world, who discussed these trends and explained how some countries have succeeded in increasing the participation rate of women in their IP systems.
+Topics included:

 - Strategies for increasing the participation of women in the IP system